zephyrproject-rtos/trusted-firmware-m/docs/technical_references/profiles/tfm_profile_medium.rst

 Crypto service
 ==============

-Compared to Profile Small, Profile Medium includes asymmetric cipher to support direct connection to Cloud services via common protocols, such as TLS/DTLS 1.2.
+Compared to Profile Small, Profile Medium includes asymmetric cryptography to support direct connection to Cloud services via common protocols, such as TLS/DTLS 1.2.

 As suggested in CoAP [RFC7252]_ and [RFC7925]_, TF-M Profile Medium by default selects ``TLS_ECDHE_ECDSA_WITH_AES_128_CCM`` as reference, which requires: